GannaChernyshova/labspace-dhi-node/.labspace/03-image-scanning.md

   LOW       26
 ```

-A couple of things to note out of this:
+A couple of things to note about this:

 - If you scroll up or search the `pkg:npm/express@4.17.1` - this part of the report is related to the NPM package named `express`, which has version 4.17.1.
 You should see that the greatest fix version is `4.20.0`
 - Another source of HIGH CVEs is a `path-to-regexp 0.1.7`.
 The `express` package uses it internally and the `path-to-regexp` library is updated to a fixed version in express version `4.21.2`.

 3. A next step for a typical developer is to clean up the package.json dependencies by upgrading the version of each dependency to solve for those vulnerabilities.

-Update `express` to the reccommended (or latest) version by running the following command:
+Update `express` to the recommended (or latest) version by running the following command:

 ```bash
 npm install express@4.21.2